 • SPANGLER, Samuel, poor quality 1920s photos of a Ruslin-marked percussion conversion rifle

-• SPANGLER, Samuel, dated gun and powder horn
+• SPANGLER, Samuel, dated flintlock rifle and powder horn

 • STOUDENOUR, Jacob, percussion conversion rifle